hivsuper/hivsuper.github.io/_posts/2023-03-13-Deploy ECS with EC2 and AWS ECR Using Terraform.md

 ---
-title: Deploy ECS with EC2 and AWS ECR
+title: Deploy ECS with EC2 and AWS ECR Using Terraform
 date: 2023-03-13 11:33:00 +0800
 categories: [English, AWS Learning Journey]
 tags: [python, docker]
 ---
-This article introduces how to create ECS service running with EC2 and an ECR image in AWS.
+This article introduces how to create ECS service running with EC2 and an ECR image on AWS using terraform.

 ## Prerequisites
 + An image has been pushed to AWS ECR.
 See [Tag and Push Docker Image to AWS ECR](/posts/Tag-and-Push-Docker-Image-to-AWS-ECR/)